The Story of an Hour: Some critical responses

 In her article, "Emotions in 'The Story of An Hour", Selina Jamil argues that Chopin portrays Mrs. Mallard's perception of her husband's supposed death as fostered by emotions, rather than by rationality.
 Jamil claims that up until that point, Mrs. Mallard's life has been devoid of emotion to such an extent that she has even wondered if it is worth living.
 The repression of emotion may represent Mrs. Mallard's repressive husband, who had, up until that point, "smothered" and "silenced" her will.
 Therefore, her newfound freedom is brought on by an influx of emotion (representing the death of her repressive husband) that adds meaning and value to her life.
 Although Mrs. Mallard initially feels fear when she hears of her husband's death, the strength of the emotion is so powerful that Mrs. Mallard actually feels joy (because she can realize her newfound freedoms).
 Since this "joy that kills" ultimately leads to Mrs. Mallard's death, one possible interpretation is that the repression of Mrs. Mallard's feelings is what killed her in the end.

 In the same article, Jamil shows the repression that Mrs. Mallard faces as a wife.
 She realizes after her husband's apparent death that she is "free, free, free".
 This shows how her life would change and that she is now a new person, removed from the repressed life she faced before.
 No evidence is given in the story about how she is repressed, but her reaction to his death and her newfound confidence and freedom are enough.
 This repression of herself, that she dealt with, has now been removed with the death of her husband, enabling her to be free.
 Jamil additionally accuses patriarchy of repressing Louise's emotions.
 Jamil argues that Mrs. Mallard was "[oblivious] to the beauty of life" due to her marriage.
 It is only after she is free from the bonds of patriarchy, insinuated by the death of her husband, is she able to feel a medley of emotions.

-In a 2004 article, author Mark Cunningham explores the reason behind Mrs. Mallard's death at the end of the story.
-Many critics argue that she died from seeing her husband alive or her heart disease.
-However, Cunningham argues that "[T]he evidence of the story indicates that Louise dies not from grief at Brently's return, but from the emotional and spiritual strain that the news of his death occasions".